vishalkukkar/Questions1/README.md

-#   2. Select one from Singleton，Dynamic Proxy，
+#   2. Design Pattern
-  Factory and Interpreter design pattern or the one you like most.
+Select one from Singleton，Dynamic Proxy，Factory and Interpreter design pattern or the one you like most.
 Assume you are using Java 7+

-#   Answer -
+Answer -

 Factory Pattern :
 - Creating the object without exposing the creation logic to the client and refer to newly created object using a common interface.